 Melissa Gowen (pictured on the left) is originally from the Midwest.
-She moved to Seattle to pursue my graduate degree at SPU.
+She moved to Seattle to pursue her graduate degree at SPU.
 She graduated with a BS in Psychology in 2012 from Missouri State University, and earned her MS in Psychological Science in 2014 from Seattle Pacific University.
 Her dissertation topic involves studying psychological well-being following trauma.
 She has completed practicums at the Monroe Correctional Complex (2014) and HealthPoint (2015), and is currently at Madigan Army Medical Center (2016).
 She likes SPU because professors care about their students, and the mentorship model is valued.
 Living in Seattle has been a unique and wonderful experience for her.
 In her free time, she enjoys crossfit, reading, and playing soccer in a local league.

-Lindsay Moore (pictured on the right) is a Clinical Psychology Doctoral student in her 3rd year of study.
+Lindsay Moore (pictured on the right) is a Clinical Psychology Doctoral student in her fourth year of study.
 She received a Master’s of Science Degree in Psychological Science in 2016 from Seattle Pacific University where she is continuing her doctoral studies.
 She graduated in 2014 with a Bachelor’s of Arts from Fresno Pacific University.
 Her areas of interest include trauma and Posttraumatic Stress Disorder (PTSD) and substance use and misuse.
 She is currently working on her dissertation proposal which focuses on adolescent PTSD symptoms and their relation to suicide and substance use.
 Lindsay is also finishing her first practicum where she spent a year working with active duty military service members at Madigan Army Medical Center doing group therapy.
 In her spare time, she enjoys watching her boys play baseball, travelling, and playing with her cat.